metahkg/imageproxy/README.md

 Now you would only get an error message when running the fetch command in https://example.com.

+### Allowed Sizes

+You can set the allowed sizes (whitelist).
+Note that this and [allowed options](#allowed-options) would be applied together if both are specified.

+No size specified (0x0) is always allowed.

+Try it out by running:

+    imageproxy -allowSizes 300x300,540x450

+### Allowed Options

+You can set the allowed options (whitelist).
+Note that this and [allowed sizes](#allowed-sizes) would be applied together if both are specified.

+No options is always allowed.

+**Note:** the allowed options are separated using a semi-colon `;` instead of a comma.

+Try it out by running:

+    imageproxy -allowOptions 300x300,q80,fit;500x450,r90

 ### Allowed Content-Type List ###

 You can limit what content types can be proxied by using the `contentTypes`